Check Model Performance Using Test Set in Regression Learner App

 In the Models pane, click the star icons next to the three models with the lowest validation RMSE.
 The app highlights the lowest validation RMSE by outlining it in a box.
 In this example, the trained Exponential GPR model has the lowest validation RMSE.

 The app displays a response plot for the linear regression model (model 2.1).
 Blue points are true values, and yellow points are predicted values.
 The Models pane on the left shows the validation RMSE for each model.

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.

 Check the test set performance of the best-performing models.
 Begin by importing test data into the app.

-On the Regression Learner tab, in the Test section, click Test Data and select From Workspace.
+On the Test tab, in the Data section, click Test Data and select From Workspace.

 In the Import Test Data dialog box, select the

 cartableTesttable from the Test Data Set Variable list.

 As shown in the dialog box, the app identifies the response and predictor variables.